bloominstituteoftechnology/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+* cpu.py
-* cpu.py creates cpu,
+  * creates cpu
-loads programs into memory, runs progrms
+  * loads programs into memory
+  * runs progrms
+  * performs alu opertions
+  * prints current state with trace
+* ls8.py - makes cpu, loads program, runs
+* .ls8 files are programs that have binary instructions
+*
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.